StackStorm/st2docs/docs/source/upgrade_notes.rst

       type: "core.st2.action.file_written"

 * Support for Mistral workflows was removed.
-Before upgrading to v3.3, ensure all Mistral workflows have been converted to Orquesta workflows (see :doc:`Orquesta </orquesta/index>` page for more details).
-Orquesta workflows fail-fast (unlike Mistral workflows), so some re-design may be required.
+Before upgrading to v3.3, ensure all Mistral workflows have been converted to Orquesta workflows.
+Please review the :doc:`Orquesta </orquesta/index>` documentation for details on how these differ from Mistral workflows, some re-design may be required.
   A tool is available for assisting in this conversion, more information can be found in the ``orquestaconvert`` `README.md <https://github.com/StackStorm/orquestaconvert/blob/master/README.md>`_.